How Do You Choose the Best Hiking Boots For Your Needs?

 Four Features to Look for When Choosing the Best Hiking Boots

-Choosing the wrong shoes—hiking boots or any other—can cause a myriad of issues such as foot-related hip and knee pain, not to mention how tired those feet can get!
+Choosing the wrong shoes—hiking boots or any other—can cause a myriad of issues such as foot-related hip and knee pain, not to mention how tired those feet can get and how improper hiking boot lacing can affect your feet!
 Keep these considerations in mind to ensure that your body and your journey is as stress and pain-free as possible.

 - Shoe Weight—Experienced hikers may have heard the adage, “A pound on the foot is five on the back.”
 For less intense hikes, go ahead and use the lightest hiking boot you can get away with to save leg and back stress.